“The end of a matter is better than its beginning, and patience is better than pride”. (Eccl. 7:8)

 Is it really over?
 Have you finished talking about it?
-Are you done with that phase of your life?
+Are you done with that chapter in your life?
 If the answer is yes, then put a period at the end of it.
 If it’s over, then it’s over.
-Stop going back there.
+Stop going back there and reliving it.
+"Whatever you feed will grow."

-So many times when we say we are done talking about something, we bring it up again at another time.
+So many times when we say we are done talking about something; we bring it up again and again.
 If you have made your point in a conversation and you have clearly presented it where you know the other person heard you loud and clear, then put a period at the end of that point and move on to something else.

 This also applies to your past.
-If you have had a painful hurtful past and you want to move on, then put a period at the end of it.
+If you have had a painful past and you want to move on, then put a period at the end of it.
 Stop thinking about it and allowing it to affect your present life.
 If you can’t move on from it, pray and ask God to help you, talk to a trusted friend, or get some professional help.
-But whatever you do, don’t stay there mentally and allow it to ruin you and rob you of enjoying the life God intended for you to live.
+But whatever you do, don’t get stuck there and allow that picture or event to play over and over in your mind.

-God has given us only one life to live and He has given us power, authority and free will to live our lives and enjoy it to the fullest.
-When you don’t put a period at the end of people, places and things whose seasons are over in your life, then you’re putting a coma.
-Which means you are just pausing for a moment and you will allow that misery to remain.
+God has given us only one life to live.
+He has also given us power, authority and free will to live our life and enjoy it to the fullest.
+When you don’t put a period at the end of people, places and things whose seasons is over in your life, then you’re putting a coma.
+Which means you are just pausing for a moment and you are going back to it later.
 Don’t do that to yourself.
-If it’s over, then it’s over.
-Put a period at the end.
+Be assured in your mind, if it’s over, then it’s over.
+Put a period at the end and start fresh creating the life you want to live.